contrast-zone/rewrite.js/README.md

 # scriptorium

 *Scriptorium* is estimated to be a Turing complete alternative to lambda calculus.
-Its intention is operating over s-expressions to expand asserted template occurences while aiming to be intuitive enough to introduce code templating to non-technical users. *Scriptorium* is designed as a Lisp-ish creation with only one kind of rules: templating rules.
+Its intention is operating over s-expressions to expand asserted template occurences while aiming to be intuitive enough to introduce code templating to non-technical users. *Scriptorium* is designed as a creation with only one kind of rules: templating rules.
 Being such a minimalistic creation, complete *Scriptorium* implementation takes less than XYZ Javascript lines of code.

 ## declaring and expanding templates